karolholda/karolholda/README.md

 I’m a data analytics student with a strong focus on helping businesses turn data into valuable insights that drive growth and efficiency.
 Through my involvement in the Mathematics and Computer Science student associations at my university, I actively explore ways to leverage data for better decision-making and problem-solving.

-🎓 **Academic Background**: My studies in "Uniwersytet Komisji Edukacji Narodowej w Krakowie" - computer science major, provide me with a solid foundation in mathematics and computer science, which I apply to real-world business problems.
+🎓 **Academic Background**: My studies in "Architecture in University of Technology Cracow" - provide me with a solid foundation in mathematics and  science, which I apply to real-world business problems.
 My academic work, combined with hands-on projects in student organizations, has equipped me with the skills to analyze complex data sets and offer actionable insights that businesses can use to optimize their strategies.

 📊 **Business Impact and Skills**: I am passionate about helping companies improve their performance through data-driven insights.
 Whether it's identifying trends, forecasting outcomes, or optimizing processes, I focus on delivering solutions that are both practical and measurable.
-I'm experienced with tools like Python, SQL, and data visualization platforms such as Tableau, which enable me to create clear and impactful visualizations tailored to business needs.
+I'm experienced with tools like Python, SQL, and data visualization platforms such as Power BI, which enable me to create clear and impactful visualizations tailored to business needs.

 🌱 **Motivation and Goals**: My goal is to support businesses in making data-driven decisions that lead to growth, cost savings, and enhanced efficiency.
 I am constantly learning and applying new techniques in data analysis and machine learning to better anticipate market trends, customer behavior, and operational efficiencies.